 “Patience is key to building your mechanical career”

-Michael is a utilitize Lead working on a biologics site in Dundalk Ireland.
-Michael has over 30 years experience varying from taking over his father’s HVAC (Heating Vent & Aircon) business to mechanical engineering with experience working across semiconductor, biologics, and pharmaceutical sectors.
+Michael is a Utilities Lead working on a biologics site in Dundalk Ireland.
+Michael has over 30 years’ experience varying from taking over his father’s HVAC (Heating Vent & Aircon) business to mechanical engineering with experience working across semiconductor, biologics and pharmaceutical sectors.

 Michael joined the LotusWorks team in 2015, as Mechanical Technician working on a short-term project within the semiconductor sector.
-After the project had finished, Michael sought out opportunities in the UK to work for a facilities company.
+After the project had finished up, Michael sought out opportunities in the UK working for a facilities company.

 In 2018, much to Michael’s delight, an opportunity arose to return to LotusWorks as Project Engineer working on a project within a pharmaceutical facility.
 After this project finished up, Michael progressed to Utilities Lead within the biologics sector, his vast experience and expertise meant he was a great fit for the role on this project start-up.

 As Utilities Lead, Michael and his team work on project systems on a manufacturing facility in the biologics sector.
-The systems the teamwork on include working utility systems such as cooling towers, boilers, compressors, process air and water, CIP, clean steam, WFI, and HVAC units.
-The team is working to prepare for the project handover with the project set to go into the sustaining phase in the next couple of months.
+The systems the team work on include working utility systems such as cooling towers, boilers, compressors, process air and water, CIP, clean steam, WFI and HVAC units.
+The team are working to prepare for the project handover with the project set to go into the sustaining phase in the next couple of months.

 As well as his regular day to day responsibilities, Michael is the LotusWorks Wellness Champion representing his team on site.